 Bromley Rock Provincial Park

 It’s not a community, but it is a great place to stop and rejuvenate.
+In fact, it is a must-stop!
 Located halfway between Princeton and Hedley, Bromley Rock Provincial Park is a famous swimming hole and one of the best places to start a lazy float down the Similkameen River.
 There are 19 day-use picnic sites at Bromley and if you want to stay a little longer, there are 17 drive-in campsites too.

 Cathedral Provincial Park / Cathedral Lakes

 Prepare to be amazed by the scenery and stunning vistas at Cathedral Provincial Park.
-From Keremeos take Hwy.
+From Keremeos, take Hwy.
 3 West and turn left onto Ashnola Rd.
 Follow Ashnola River Road as it turns into Ewart Creek Road.
 Continue down Ewart Creek and follow the signs to Cathedral Lakes.
-Once you arrive you can hike, explore, or just relax.
-That’s what you’re here for.
+Once you arrive, you can hike, explore, or relax.
+Reconnect with nature, that’s what you’re here for.

 Chopaka was the name of a legendary hunter of the Okanagan people.
-Coyote turned him to stone and he became Chopaka Mountain.
-You’ll find two Chopaka Indian Reservations here, both under the governance of the Lower Similkameen Indian Band, based in Keremeos.
+Coyote turned him to stone, and he became Chopaka Mountain.
+You’ll find two Chopaka Indian Reservations here, both under the Lower Similkameen Indian Band’s governance, based in Keremeos.
 Chopaka is known for its yearly rodeo every Easter.
-It also has a CAN/US border crossing that is usually open from 9am to 5pm.
+It also has a CAN/US border crossing that is usually open from 9 am to 5 pm.
 It is highly recommended you check with customs first to see if you can cross here.

-At the western most point of the Similkameen is Manning Park, located 45 minutes west of Princeton.
+At the westernmost point of the Similkameen is Manning Park, located 45 minutes west of Princeton.
 This four seasons playground has endless trails and crystal clear lakes.
-In the winter, people come from all over the world to snowshoe and cross country ski in the area.
-Spend the night in a tent under the stars, or in a first-come-first-served hostel.
-There’s also year round accommodation at their rustic lodge.
+In the winter, people come from all over the world to snowshoe and cross-country ski areas.
+Spend the night in a tent under the stars or stay at year-round accommodation in their rustic lodge.
 Electric car owners can charge their cars near the Hope-Princeton sign across from the lodge.